rdavisau/sockets-for-pcl/README.md

 **UdpSocketClient** | Send messages to arbitrary endpoints over UDP. | UdpClient | DatagramSocket **UdpSocketMulticastClient** | Send and receive UDP messages within a multicast group. | UdpClient | DatagramSocket

-Apart from the decisions made in order to merge the two APIs, the abstraction aims to be relatively non-prescriptive.
+Apart from the decisions made in order to merge the two APIs, the abstraction aims to be relatively unprescriptive.
-This means that there is little to no protection in the library against socket failures, reliablity, retry, etc., and nothing in the way of help for sending or receiving data.
-To that end, [sockethelpers-for-pcl](https://github.com/rdavisau/sockethelpers-for-pcl) is a longer term project with the aim of providing useful functionality around the base sockets-for-pcl classes, including hub-style communications, custom protocol helpers and support for typed messaging, and error handling/life cycle and reliability options.
+This means that there is little to no protection in the library against socket failures, reliablity, retry, and other considerations.
+[sockethelpers-for-pcl](https://github.com/rdavisau/sockethelpers-for-pcl) is a longer term project with the aim of providing useful functionality around the base sockets-for-pcl classes, including hub-style communications, custom protocol helpers and support for typed messaging, and error handling/life cycle and reliability options.

 ### Example Usage
 ````TcpSocketListener```` and ````TcpSocketClient```` each expose ````ReadStream```` and ````WriteStream````